ilosvideos/api-docs/source/includes/v2/_tokens.md

 | **public** | boolean | When set to `true`, an uploaded video will be viewable by anyone with a link.
 If set to `false`, a user must be logged in to your VidGrid account to view the video.
 If not set, your user or organization default settings will be used. | - |
 | **folder** | string | Automatically add the uploaded video to a folder.<br>*Possible values: `my_grid`, `org_library`, `any valid folder identifier`.* | my_grid |

-### Webhook Settings Array
+### Webhook Settings Object

 Used to configure webhook behavior.

+TODO may move to a different webhook section.

 | Parameter | Type | Description | Default |
 | --------- | ---- | ----------- | ------- |